n1mmy/notebook-docker/README.md

 Here is an example docker command that to run a notebook file and print the output to stdout.

-An example Kubernetes manifest for a Job that runs a notebook, see XXXexample-k8s-job.yaml
+An example Kubernetes manifest for a Job that runs a notebook is available in [example-k8s-job.yaml](example-k8s-job.yaml)

 ### `docker --shm-size`